 I assume this happens while loading the Dashboard?
 We may also want to consider limiting the number of pipeline instances that loads.
 In general, we're getting more cautious about Workbench loading unbounded numbers of objects lately (e.g., #8286, #8441).

 I also wonder if we need to make these timeouts configurable.
 Fundamentally, they're configurable in Nginx on the API server end, so these values may not be appropriate for all clusters.

-#4 Updated by Joshua Randall about 3 years ago
+#4 Updated by Joshua Randall over 3 years ago